-On April 26, 2016, Jobin entered into a twelve (12)-year term loan agreement with LBP amounting to ₱300.0 million to partially finance the construction and development of a 7.14 MW Sta.
+On April 26, 2016, Jobin entered into a twelve (12)-year term loan agreement with LBP amounting to ₱300.0 million to partially finance the construction and development of a 7.14MW Sta.
 Rita Solar Power Plant and inter-connection assets located in Subic Bay Freeport Zone (SBFZ).
 The loan is subject to an interest based on the applicable benchmark rate (3-month PDST-R2) plus a minimum spread of 1.50% p.a., with a floor rate of 4.75% p.a., subject to quarterly repricing.
 The loan is payable in forty-four (44) equal quarterly payments, starting at the end of the fifth (5th) quarter from the date of the initial loan and interest is payable quarterly in arrears from the date of initial loan.
 Jobin is also required to pay gross receipt tax equal to 1.00% of each interest payment.

-The loan shall be secured by the following:
+The loan is secured by the following:

-- a) Chattel mortgage on the 7.14 MW Sta.
+- a) Chattel mortgage on the 7.14MW Sta.
 Rita Solar Power Plant (see Note 9) - b) Corporate guarantee of EPI - c) Assignment of leasehold rights between Jobin and Subic Bay Metropolitan Authority (SBMA) on the lot at Mt.
 Sta.
-Rita, SBFZ, and 2,300 square meter (sq.m.) lot and 280 sq.m. building located near the National Grid Corporation of the Philippines (NGCP) facility, Subic Gateway Park, SBFZ - d) Pledge of shares of stock of Jobin
+Rita, SBFZ, and 2,300 square meter (sq.m.) lot and 280 sq.m. building located near the NGCP facility, Subic Gateway Park, SBFZ - d) Pledge of shares of stock of Jobin

 The loan agreement contains positive, negative and financial covenants which include, among others, payment of interest, strict compliance with regulatory provisions regarding internal revenue taxes and environmental requirements, and the maintenance of certain financial and project ratios.
-As at December 31, 2018 and 2017, Jobin has been compliant with the covenants contained in the loan agreement.
+As at December 31, 2019 and 2018, Jobin has been compliant with the covenants contained in the loan agreement.
+On November 18, 2019, Jobin paid in full the remaining balance of the loan.